Getting Started

 To avoid delays it is important that you discuss with your Onboarding Specialist any and all products you are intending to use on your platform.

 IMPORTANT: It is recommended that you focus your initial integration on the basic API endpoints (sections outlined below) as those are all required for the demo submission.
-Once you have a completed and approved demo, you can then begin working on any other product integrations you have been approved to use (such as Instant ACH, Instant Settlement, vAccounts, etc.).
+Once you have a completed and approved demo, you can then begin working on any other product integrations you have been approved to use (such as Instant Settlement, vAccounts, CKO, etc.).

 Navigating the Sila API Documentation